JSaprah/seven-healing-chakras/README.md

 * The balancing page start with an introduction text to the page.
 * The second section contains the eight techniques which can be used to balance the chakras.
 * On larger devices techniques are divided in two columns.
 To do this the width of the text is set to 50%, otherwise the paragraph would cover too much space and it would not be possible to show two techniques in one row.
 On smaller devices it is shown as one column.
 * Icons have been used from [fontawesome](https://fontawesome.com/) fo eacht technique.
-Icons are chosen based on the content of the technique.
+Icons are chosen based on the content of the technique This is done to make the information visually look better

 #### **Page images**